convox/convox/docs/reference/primitives/app/resource/README.md

 ```

 **Usage**:
-- Set the `snapshot` option with the snapshot identifier to restore from a snapshot.
+- Set the `snapshot` option with the snapshot identifier and ensure the `version` matches the engine version of the snapshot.
 - Remove the `snapshot` option and redeploy to enable options management from the `convox.yml`.

 **Immutable Attributes for Snapshots**: